MonkeyNumberOne/41monkeys.github.io/index.md

         icon: fa-user-secret

       - title: software/system architect
-        text: breakdown what needs to be built, what what tech to use, and how to get it done
+        text: breakdown what needs to be built, what tech to use, and how to get it done
         icon: fa-boxes

       - title: Rails developer (full-stack)